Skilled WORK REGIONAL (PROVISIONAL) Visa Subclass 491

 Steps in the process

 You have to be nominated by a state or territory or your relative who is your parent, child or step-child, a brother, sister, adoptive brother, adoptive sister, step-brother or step-sister, aunt, uncle, adoptive aunt, adoptive uncle, step-aunt or step-uncle, nephew, niece, adoptive nephew, adoptive niece, step-nephew or step-niece, grandparent or a first cousin.
-Your relative has to be an Australian citizen, Australian permanent resident or eligible New Zealand citizen and be at least 18 years old.
+Your relative he has to be at least 18yo Australian citizen, Australian permanent resident or eligible New Zealand citizen.
 Your sponsor also has to be usually resident in a designated regional area.

 • Lodgment of the Expression of Interest (EOI) – The EOI is a system which gives the Government the tools to prioritize and rank prospective migrants in order of merit, selecting the ‘brightest and best’ migrants and/or candidates to fill labour market shortages.
 It also gives the Government the tools to tweak the type of occupations most needed, curb those occupations where there are too many applications and manage the general mix of occupations accepted in each program year.